redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/4.1-resync-app/README.md

 * Validate the configured resources

 ## Step 1 - Resyncing the Application in ArgoCD
 Return to the web interface in ArgoCD, and select the `active-directory` application tile.
-Click on the `Refresh` button, and give the application a few minutes to update.
+Click on the `Refresh` button, then wait for it to return to the normal grey color.
 Then, click on the `Sync` button.

 Our new configmaps and jobs should now be created, and will run during the sync, and be triggered after everything else syncs for the postSync job.